jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes.md

 ... is objects taking over friend relations from classes as straightforward as you’d think?

 When it is classes, the friendship counts for all the objects derived from that class.
-Usually, access to procedures is controlled in a *class* and each of its objects adopts those same access settings.
+Usually, access to commands is controlled in a *class* and each of its objects adopts those same access settings.

 ### Public & Friend Connections